 Of course, before each these (with the exception of the pendulum, which I often use in a less formal way throughout the day), I take a moment to calm and center myself.
 I might also light a candle and/or incense to help me get in the zone.

-I use oracle cards regularly to tap into loving wisdom about how to best approach a situation, and to uncover the lessons that my (or my client’s) soul most wants to learn by going through any given challenge.
+Why I use oracle cards: to tap into loving wisdom about how to best approach a situation, and to uncover the lessons that my (or my client’s) soul most wants to learn by going through any given challenge.
 My favorites are (of course) my very own Magic of Flowers Oracle and Colette Baron-Reid’s The Wisdom of Avalon Oracle.

 I sometimes feel drawn to work with one or the other, but quite often I will use both at once and look for threads of similarity between the two spreads.
 After I’ve drawn the cards, I relax and take a good, long look, letting the images speak for themselves and sometimes referring to the guidebooks for further clarification.

-It took me a long time to finally bond with tarot cards, but when Ellen Dugan’s Witches Tarot came out, I finally found my in.
-The evocative imagery combined with the straightforward card descriptions really helped me click with the whole tarot thing.
-Also, I love the spread of seven cards she recommends: after shuffling until it feels right and then cutting the deck, I deal seven cards, left to right.
+How to use tarot cards: after shuffling until it feels right and then cutting the deck, I employ the spread recommended in the guidebook, which involves dealing seven cards, left to right.
 These signify (1) past, (2) present, (3), future, (4) advice, (5) people, (6) obstacles, and (7) outcome.

 Once I deal the cards, again I sit back and let my mind wander through the imagery, noticing what stands out and the feelings I receive.
 I might also look in the guidebook just to see if anything stands out related to the situation at hand.